A Characterization of the sphere and a body of revolution by means of Larman points: Abstract

 \section{Abstract}

-Let $K\subset \Rn$, $n\geq 3$, be a convex body.
-A point $p\in \Rn$ is said to be a \textit{Larman point} of $K$ if, for every hyperplane $\Pi$ passing through $p$, the section $\Pi\cap K$ has a $(n-2)$-plane of symmetry.
-If a point $p \in \Rn$ is a Larman point and if, in addition, for every hyperplane $\Pi$ passing through $p$, the section $\Pi\cap K$ has a $(n-2)$-plane of symmetry which contains $p$, then we call $p$ a \textit{revolution point} of $K$.
-In this work we prove that if $K\subset \Rt$ is a strictly convex centrally symmetric body with centre at $o$, $p$ is a Larman point of $K$ and there exists a line $L$ such that $p\notin L$ and, for every plane $\Gamma$ passing through $p$, the section $\Gamma \cap K$ has a line of symmetry which intersects $L$, then $K$ is a body of revolution (in some cases, we conclude that $K$ is a sphere).
-On the other hand, we also prove that if $p$ is a revolution point such that $p\not=o$, then $K$ is a body of revolution.
+{Let $K\subset \Rn$, $n\geq 3$, be a convex body.
+A point $p\in \inte K$ is said to be a \textit{Larman point} of $K$ if for every hyperplane $\Pi$ passing through $p$ the section $\Pi\cap K$ has a $(n-2)$-plane of symmetry.
+If $p$ is a Larman point of $K$ and, in addition, for every section $\Pi\cap K$, $p$ is in the corresponding $(n-2)$-plane of symmetry, then we call $p$ a {\it revolution} point of $K$.
+We conjecture that if $K$ contains a Larman point which is not a revolution point, then $K$ is either an ellipsoid or a body of revolution.
+This generalizes a conjecture of K. Bezdek for convex bodies in $\mathbb{R}^3$ to $n \geq 4$.
+We prove several results related to the conjecture for strictly convex origin symmetric bodies.
+Namely, if $K \subset \mathbb{R}^n$ is a strictly convex origin symmetric body that contains a revolution point $p$ which is not the origin, then $K$ is a body of revolution.
+This generalizes the False Axis of Revolution Theorem proven in \cite{jemomo}.
+We also show that if $p$ is a Larman point of $K \subset \mathbb{R}^3$ and there exists a line $L$ such that $p\notin L$ and, for every plane $\Pi$ passing through $p$, the line of symmetry of the section $\Pi \cap K$ intersects $L$, then $K$ is a body of revolution (in some cases, we conclude that $K$ is a sphere).
+We obtain a similar result for projections of $K$.
+Additionally, for $K \subset \mathbb{R}^n$, $n \geq 4$, we show that if every hyperplane section or projection of $K$ is a body of revolution and $K$ has a unique diameter $D$, then $K$ is a body of revolution with axis $D$.}